DNA testing of ancestral artifacts

-I’ve been a genealogist since 1976, in Kansas and now Utah.
-Keepsake DNA developed from my own frustrations in finding a place in the United States that would provide genealogical testing of some ancestral artifacts.
+Betty Porter, our founder, has been a genealogist since 1976, in Kansas and now Utah.
+Keepsake DNA developed from her own frustrations in finding a place in the United States that would provide genealogical testing of some ancestral artifacts.

 Contact us to get started with your DNA artifact testing.